How can I protect my pension in a divorce

 Every divorce solicitor will therefore recommend that a financial settlement is in place regardless of how amicable the split between you and your ex-spouse might be.

-Expert legal support at Freeman Jones Legal
+Expert legal support at Freeman Jones Solicitors

-Here at Freeman Jones Legal, we aim to make the often stressful and exhausting process of getting divorced simple.
+Here at Freeman Jones Solicitors, we aim to make the often stressful and exhausting process of getting divorced simple.
 When it comes to dividing your assets, we can employ a wide range of methods (including mediation, skilled negotiation, and dispute resolution) to help you come to an amicable agreement without going to court.

 However, if court action is required, you can rest assured that our team of experienced divorce solicitors will act on your behalf to secure a fair financial divorce settlement.
 Well-versed in drafting everything from child custody arrangements to solving cohabitation disputes, we’ll ensure your matrimonial assets are split fairly.

-Despite being one of the leading law firms based in Chester, you can also find a Freeman Jones Legal office in Wrexham, Liverpool, Warrington, and North Wales.
+Despite being one of the leading law firms based in Chester, you can also find a Freeman Jones Solicitors office in Wrexham, Liverpool, Warrington, and North Wales.
 To find out more about how assets are split in the UK or protecting your pension in divorce, please don’t hesitate to give us a call on 01244 506 444.

 You can also send your enquiry to our team via email or using our online contact form.
 Once we’ve received your details, a friendly member of our team will be in touch shortly to schedule your free, no-obligation 30-minute consultation.